 While the consistency across singers can be informally read off the individual data, there is also a formal technique that can establish this consistency.
-Inter-subject consistency in the relation between the styles is present if, after any singer-specific properties have been factored out, the remaining variation between the 36 recordings is mainly due to the style.
+Intersubject consistency in the relation between the styles is present if, after any singerspecific properties have been factored out, the remaining variation between the 36 recordings is mainly due to the style.
 Precisely this can be measured by a principal component analysis.
-The first step is to factor out singer-dependency by computing for each singer his average LTAS (i.e. averaged over the three styles), and subtracting this average from each of his three LTASes.
-The resulting singer-normalized LTASes of the three styles thus add up to zero for each speaker.
-The 36 singer-normalized LTASes can be regarded as 36 vectors in 32 dimensions (32 is the number of 125-Hz bins in the 0-4 kHz range).
-The first two principal components of these 36 vectors are shown in Figure 6.
+The first step is to factor out singer dependency by computing for each singer his average LTAS (i.e., averaged over the three styles) and subtracting this average from each of his three LTASs.
+The resulting singernormalized LTASs of the three styles thus add up to zero for each speaker.
+The 36 singer-normalized LTASs can be regarded as 36 vectors in 32 dimensions (32 is the number of 125-Hz bins in the 0-4 kHz range).
+The first two principal components of these 36 vectors are shown in Fig. 7.

 The first principal component is a slightly rising line, lying entirely above zero.
 This means that a performance that contains this first component to a high degree is one that combines an overall high intensity level with relatively strong high-frequency components.
-Since these two spectral features can both be related to loud singing, the fact that the first principal component has this particular shape shows that most of the variation between the 36 singer-normalized LTASes (in fact, 81.2 percent) is variation in the loudness of the voice.
-The second principal component (accounting for 6.3 percent of the variation) has positive peaks around 550 and 1100 Hz and negative peaks around 850 and 1450 Hz.
-The two negative peaks correspond to the regions in Figure 4 whereas the tarankanje curve is higher then the ojkanje curve, and the positive peaks correspond to the regions where the tarankanje curve lies deepest below the two others.
-The second component, then, turns out to measure the degree to which a performance contains the tarankanje-specific colouring of the spectrum below 2 kHz.
+Since these two spectral features can both be related to loud singing, the fact that the first principal component has this particular shape shows that most of the variation between the 36 singer-normalized LTASs (in fact, 81.2%) is variation in the loudness of the voice.
+The second principal component (accounting for 6.3% of the variation) has positive peaks around 550 and 1100 Hz and negative peaks around 850 and 1450 Hz.
+The two negative peaks correspond to the regions in Fig. 5 where the tarankanje curve is higher then the ojkanje curve, and the positive peaks correspond to the regions where the tarankanje curve lies deepest below the two others.
+The second component, then, turns out to measure the degree to which a performance contains the tarankanje-specific coloring of the spectrum below 2 kHz.